'Final Fantasy XV' Review: A Road Trip Worth Taking

 The first are the completely forgettable side quests mentioned above that do little to make the world feel like alive.
 The second is that the game's core story itself is imperfect at best and feels downright incomplete at worst.
 From the very get go, Final Fantasy XV fails to provide much needed context about the who and why of the game's plot.
 Aside from the core party and the game's excellent and eccentric main villain, all the other characters, both big and small, never get fleshed out properly.

-Meanwhile, key world altering events often take place off screen or in a bizarre order that makes it confusing to understand.
+Meanwhile, key world altering events often take place off screen or in a strange order that makes it confusing to understand.
 Making matters worse is that the first half of the game is completely lacking in urgency, as Noctis and his band of brothers-in-arms sort of just float around the world doing whatever.
 It's never a good sign when the group's motivation or what's happening in the plot only becomes knowable thanks to on screen text that appears during the loading screen for each of the game's chapters.

 Yet, somehow, Final Fantasy XV's story still manages to redeem itself towards the end, largely thanks to the strength of the game's core party.
 Interacting with Ignis, Prompto and Gladio over the course of several dozen hours — whether it be camping out in the wilderness or driving through the countryside in the Regalia — has a way of endearing each character to the player so that when the game's key emotional beats start to fall in Final Fantasy XV's second half, they manage to hit home in spite of everything.